Susan-Paudel/Todo-App/README.md

 ![login](RecordAndScreenshot/login.gif)<br/>
 **The record is all about the login system in the application with validation like the user does not exist, empty fields and username, as well as the password, does not match.
-After the login is successful it will redirect to the todo list page through which we can view the profile,deleted completed tasks only, delete all,log out our account and can do crud operation of the tasks**
+After the login is successful it will redirect to the todo list page through which we can view the profile,deleted completed tasks only, delete all,log out our account and can do crud operation of the tasks.**
 ---
 ### Add